c3se/alvis-intro/tutorial/1_getting_started/README.md

-Usually you wouldn't run everything that you are going to submit on the log-in node, what you could usually do is reduce the number of epochs and/or the size of the dataset etc. to see that it appears to run as you'd like.
+Usually you wouldn't run everything that you are going to submit on the log-in node, what you could usually do is reduce the number of epochs and/or the size of the dataset etc. to see that it appears to run as you'd like before submitting the entire job.

 Now there are three things to determine before we submit our script:
 - The name of your project